 Learning can run effectively if students are able to develop the potential that exists in themselves through creative learning activities (Bureekhampun et al., 2021; Udayani et al., 2021).
-A pleasant learning process can occur if there is a reciprocal relationship between lecturers and students and is a part that occurs as a result of the interaction process of science (Andriyani & Suniasih, 2021; Saputri, 2018).
-Then, this form of knowledge interaction takes the form of mastery of skills, behavior, and the formation of attitudes and beliefs in students from elementary school to college students (Costa & Broietti, 2021; Nyandarai & Egbuonu, 2018).
-Therefore, it also means that the teaching and learning process (PBM) is intended to facilitate students to be able to learn well (Ormancı et al., 2022; Patricia Aguilera-Hermida, 2020).
+A pleasant learning process can occur if there is a reciprocal relationship between lecturers and students and is a part that occurs as a result of the interaction process of sciece (Andriyani & Suniasih, 2021; Saputri, 2018).
+Then, this form of knowledge interaction takes the form of mastery of skills, behavior, and the formation of attitudes and beliefs in students from elementary schoo 54 college students (Costa & Broietti, 2021; Nyandarai & Egbuonu, 2018).
+Therefore, it also means that the teaching and learning process (PBM) is intended to facilitate students to be able to learn well (Ormanci et al., 2022; Patricia Aguilera-Hermida, 2020).
 However, conventional learning (face to face) especially practical material at universities, but then changed when the world was hit by a massive virus outbreak.
 The virus first appeared in December 2019 and is known as coronavirus diseases (Covid-19) (Laksana, 2021; Singhal, 2020).
 The Covid-19 pandemic requires all humans on this earth to keep their distance, including Indonesia (Mercier et al., 2021; Wandik et al., 2021).
 Indonesia has implemented various policies, one of which is implementing social distancing (Alber & Dabour, 2021; Jones et al., 2020).
-Education is also affected by the social distancing and physical distancing policies (Ida & Maksum, 2021; Sharpe et al., 2020).
-One of the impacts of social distancing also occurs in the learning system in universities (Aspan & Viwattanakulvanid, 2021; Suhartinah, 2021).
-Circular of the Minister of Education and Culture of the Republic of Indonesia (Mendikbud) No. 4 of 2020 describes the implementation of teaching and learning during the Covid-19 pandemic.
+Educations in slos affected by the social distancing and physical distancing policies (Ida & Maksun, 2021; Sharpe et al., 2020).
+One of the impacts of social distancing also occurs in the lear ag system in universities (Aspan & Viwattanakulvanid, 2021; Suhartinah, 2021).
+Circular of the Minister of Education and Culture of the Republic of 19 pandemic.
 The Minister of Education and Culture asked to carry out the teaching and learning process indirectly or remotely.
 Based on a circular letter, the Minister instructed schools to universities to be able to carry out online learning.
-The method of delivering learning material based online or online is a process of delivering learning material using technology in the learning process that is open, flexible, and distributed so that it is not limited to space and time.
+The method of delivering learning material based online or online is a process of delivering learning material using technology in the learning process the 25 sopen, flexible, and distributed so that it is not limited to space and time.
 (Lestariyanti, 2020; Pamungkas T. et al., 2021).